devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/18-browser-utils.md

 `ls`{{execute}}

 **NOTE**: `wget` command will not come by default with OS.
 We need to exclusively install that, So better use `curl` command all the time.

+## Extracting the files from tar

+Many times in Linux world all the softwares are packaged either in .zip or .tar format.To extract the files from .tar extension we can use tar command

+Syntax: tar -xf <filename>.tar.gz

+`tar -xf apache-tomcat-9.0.27.tar.gz`{{execute}}

+To extract archives we use `-x` option and `-f` means file.